 This ice cream cake is not difficult to make but it does require some time to chill in between layers so plan accordingly.
 The first step is to make the ice cream.
 This is a simple no-churn ice cream with just 3 ingredients.
 The ice cream needs at least 4 hours in the freezer to set up and you can make it up to a week in advance.

 The other two components in this recipe are pound cake and a chocolate ganache that takes about 3 minutes to make.
+You could also use my homemade magic shell recipe instead of ganache for a different topping texture.
 I used a store bought pound cake in this recipe to make life a little easier.